thestippe/thestippe.github.io/_posts/statistics/2025-10-22-instrumental_variable.md

 The model we used here is an adaptation of
 [the one provided in this page](https://juanitorduz.github.io/iv_pymc/).
+As Juan Camilo Orduz correctly pointed out on BlueSky, his implementation has been included by Nathaniel Forde in CausalPy, so in order to run it you can simply install the above package.
+However, Nathaniel and I agree that it's instructive to try and implement it from scratch in order to truly understand the ideas behind this method.

 ## Application to the cigarettes sales